blok-ui/blok.core/readme.md

 In our `Counter` class, you'll note that we have a bunch of class fields marked with metadata.
 These are fairly self-explanatory, but let's go over them one by one.

-> Note: this is still very much in progress and these descriptions are probably not very helpful yet.

 ### @:attribute

 Attributes are (mostly) immutable properties passed into a component.
 In 90% of cases, an `:attribute` is all you want to use.